Veterans unveil monument to memorialize Operation Varsity

-Veterans of Operation Varsity stand next to Soldiers of the 82nd Airborne Division.
+Despite the 17th having never experienced a combat jump before, each echelon of airborne Soldiers was able to quickly and systematically clear their designated zone within only a few hours of their landing.
+Although more than 2,500 Allied soldiers and over 70 planes were lost, the combined forces of the American 17th and the British 6th Airborne Divisions were able to pave a landing path for the thousands of Allied troops that would later cross the Rhine.

+The ceremony to unveil the new monument began as Wiesbaden Warrior Battalion Cadets stood in formation behind the speakers.
+The event, organized by Lt.
+Col. (Ret.)
+Jon Ring, Mr. Michael Johnson, Mr. Andrew Biggio, Mr. Jeff Schumacher, and several other participants, began with JROTC Cadets Kayla Pham and Theresa Carballo singing the American and German national anthems.

 Lt.
-Col. Pinkie Fischer, 3rd from the left, “They did not jump thinking they would make history in the airborne community, but rather their courageous actions forever made an imprint on the pages of time.”
-(Photo by C/PFC Nathaniel Griffis)
+Col. Pinkie Fischer continued the ceremony with a prayer in which she stated, “They did not jump thinking they would make history in the airborne community, but rather their courageous actions forever made an imprint on the pages of time.”
+Johnson, the property manager of the site the monument was placed upon, said in his speech, “I would like to make a personal thank you, to the respect and the courage of the 17th, because without them, I don’t know if I would be standing here today.”

+The president of the 17th Airborne Division’s Descendant Association, Scions of the 17th Airborne Division, Schumacher, remarked, “Where would the world be today without you?
+We will honor you forever and ever.”

+Lt.
+Col. (Ret.)Ring of the 507th Parachute Infantry Regiment made the final speech.
+Throughout his remarks, Ring thanked the members of the 17th for their service, stating, “Thank God for the men of the 17th Airborne Division and their hand in liberating this area from the Third Reich.”

 |Date Taken: